 Mindfulness, the state of being mindful of your inner and outer experiences, is among the most rewarding practices when done in the long term.

 Those who have practised it consistently for years can attest to the mental and physical benefits they have enjoyed from it.
-And if you are someone who wishes to understand why millions of people hold this practice in high regard and how beneficial it actually is, then tag along.
+If you are someone who wishes to understand why millions of people hold this practice in high regard and how beneficial it actually is, then read on.

-When it comes to mindfulness, there are various techniques to practice, and each technique comes with its own set of benefits.
-And here are the benefits you get to enjoy as a whole from engaging in mindfulness-based activities:
+When it comes to mindfulness, there are various techniques to practice and each technique comes with its own set of benefits.
+Here are the benefits you get to enjoy as a whole from engaging in mindfulness-based activities:

 Benefits of mindfulness